SeniorMars/taolp/src/installation/week2.md

 Prerequisites: You should have completed Week 0 and Week 1 installations.
 This week focuses on terminal text editors.

+Note to self: Make sure to mention how to upload files to remote servers using scp or sftp if needed.

 ---

 ## Check What You Have